 This is a follow up story for PushPress.
-If you're interested in reading how they got started, published over 3 years ago, check it out here.
+If you're interested in reading how they got started, published about 4 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi, my name is Dan Uyemura.
 I’m a co-founder and the current CEO of PushPress - a boutique fitness software platform.

 The last time I submitted to Starter Story, we were a “boutique gym management software” Since then, our mission has grown bigger to serve the entire boutique fitness market with a more complex offering of software products that work together.

 Our suite of products help fitness professionals attract, manage and grow every aspect of their in person or remote fitness business.

 As of today, we’ve grown our business to about $300,000 MRR.
 We’ve assembled a top notch team of fitness professionals who have real-world experience in Sales, Marketing, Customer Service, and even engineering - so our mission to serve our clients isn’t sacrificed by our mission to grow the business.
 If you asked me, this is the secret sauce to our business.

 Tell us about what you’ve been up to!
 Has the business been growing?